 The current energy crisis is causing significant disruption, and affecting the tariffs energy providers can offer.
 For all the most recent information, read our article on the current energy crisis and what to do about soaring costs.

 Usually, one of the simplest ways to cut costs is to switch energy suppliers, by shopping around and moving to a more competitive deal.
-However, suppliers have pulled many deals from the shelves over recent weeks as they simply cannot afford to keep offering them.
+However, competitive fixes are hard to come by.

 1. Install a more efficient shower head